 Bankruptcy gives you a legal right to protection from your creditors.
 You hand over control for most of your debts and significant assets to a bankruptcy trustee.
 Not all debts will be cancelled by bankruptcy.

-Get other support for debt and financial issues.
+Get other legal support for debt and financial issues.

 Your options before a court order or judgment

-• you legally do not have to pay the debt (for example, if the debt is an old debt you may be statute barred)
+• you legally do not have to pay the debt (for example, if the debt is an old debt it may be statute barred)

 Is the debt gone forever?

-Otherwise, if you get money in the future – for example, if you are on Centrelink payments now but get a job later – the creditor may be able to get back the money you owe them.
+However, if you are on Centrelink or WorkCover payments now, but get a job or recover and start earning later, then the creditor may be able to get back the money you owe them.

-Any remaining debt will get bigger because interest will be added, so the creditor may get back more money than you originally owed.
+It's also important to know that the debt will get bigger because interest will be added, so you may need to pay back more than you originally owed.

 Updated